larry-athey/climate-czar/CZ_Combo_Hub/README.md

 Each Combo Hub will feature an attached DHT22 for local temperature and humidity, a Dallas Semiconductor 1-Wire bus for unlimited remote temperature sensors, a BH1750 for local ambient light level detection, 8 digital inputs for binary switches, 8 digital outputs for controlling solid state relays, and an SSD1306 128x32 OLED status display.

+3D models will be provided for a case which will be strictly for the Combo Hub brains and connection terminals.
+Solid state relays will no longer be housed in the same enclosure.

 All configuration will be done using a serial terminal program rather than the current method that requires you to set global variables before flashing the ESP32.